nzahariev/docs/docs/index.md

 ![Header](img/github-header-image.png)

-Look at the sidebar to see the demo notebooks
+Look at the sidebar to see some docs.